 9. The Song of Love, Giorgio de Chirico

 The Italian painter Giorgio de Chirico is considered as one of the precursor of Surrealism and was particularly appreciated by the Parisian surrealist circle.
 Painted 10 years prior to André Breton’s Surrealism Manifesto, his painting The Song of Love is an early example of surrealist painting.
 The painting’s surrealist character lies in the mixing of uncanny objects, such as a giant surgeon’s glove with a classical bust mix and a rubber ball to create a sense of mystery.
 As the term surrealist wasn’t coined at this time, Chirico’s painting was rather defined as metaphysical.

 10. Eine Kleine Nachtmusik, Dorothea Tanning

-Dorothea Tanning, who passed away in 2012, is finally receiving well-deserved recognition.
-The Tate Modern in London is currently organising a major exhibition on the highly versatile female artist.
+Dorothea Tanning, who passed away in 2012, is finally receiving the recognition she deserves.
+The Tate Modern in London is currently organizing a major exhibition on the highly versatile female artist.
 Eine Kleine Nachtmusik is one of her most famous early works and was seemingly inspired by childhood fears and nightmares.
 Supernatural elements, such as an oversized sunflower that seems animated and life-size dolls create an eerie atmosphere in the dark hotel corridor.